How To Increase Your Creativity

 TL:DR:

 -Creativity is innate and a part of all of us.
-It brings order to the chaos of life.
+It brings order to the chaos of life and can un-chain us from rigid order.

 -Challenge limiting beliefs about your own creativity